Home Schooled Non-Graduate: Take Credit Classes

 Main Building, Rm.
 M607

 Students planning to apply for financial aid or pursue a degree or certificate at PVCC requiring math or English courses must take placement tests.
 These tests are administered in the Testing Center at PVCC.
 See hours of operation.
 There is no fee to take the placement tests.
-You can prepare for these tests by reviewing Compass test information.
+You can prepare for these tests by reviewing VPT test information.

 Possible exemptions from taking some or all of the placement tests include: